⛸️

 These pages show which section or sections of the Quad Club a member is a part of, based on which quad jump or jumps she has successfully landed.

 • 4Lz Section was established on 10/6/18, when Anna Shcherbakova landed a clean 4Lz at the Russian Cup Stage 2 in Yoshkar-Ola.
-As of late 2023, it includes five members.
+As of late 2024, it includes six members.

 Prospective members by section